 Q. Can I download the entire database or get a CD or electronic copy of the database?

-A. No; ArtsEdSearch is copyrighted by the Arts Education Partnership (AEP).
-Since AEP only has a license to make it available online, copies cannot be provided to others.
-While you cannot download the entire database, you can use the references provided in each research summary to find and access the individual studies.
+A. Unfortunately, no. Since AEP only has a license to make it available online, copies cannot be provided to others.
+While you cannot download the entire database, you can use the references provided in each research study summary to find and access the individual studies.

 Q. How often is ArtsEdSearch Updated?

 A. AEP updates ArtsEdSearch twice a year and announces these updates in AEP’s ArtsEd Digest bi-monthly newsletter and on AEP’s social media accounts.